karmab/kubevirt_sprint_demo/README.md

 ### openshift

-- nodes were provisioned with rhel7.4 using a dedicated satellite and subscribed to the extras channel.
+- nodes were provisioned with centos cloud image

 - to deploy openshift with cns, we run the playbook with this [inventory file](hosts)